SNAP Benefits in New Mexico: How to Apply and Qualify

 How to Contact EBT Customer Service in New Mexico

-For help with your application or to ask case-specific questions, call the Consolidated Customer Service Center at 1-800-283-4465.
+For application help, call the Consolidated Customer Service Center at 1-800-283-4465.

-Live agents are available to assist you Monday through Friday, from 7:00 a.m. to 6:30 p.m.
+Live agents are available Monday through Friday, from 7:00 a.m. to 6:30 p.m.

 See New Mexico EBT Customer Service Contacts